jaespei/komponents/README.md

 To demonstrate the applicability of the modeling language, common microservice design patterns have been modeled and are available [here](./samples/patterns/README.md).

 These patterns can be easily deployed to both [Kubernetes](https://kubernetes.io/) and [Docker Compose](https://www.docker.com/) using [the Deployer tool](#the-deployer).

+## TeaStore
+The modeling language has been used to model a microservice reference application called TeaStore.
+All the details about it can be found [here](./samples/teastore/README.md).

 ## The Deployer
 Experimental tool for [validating](#validation), [translating](#translation) and [deploying](#deployment) microservice-based applications described using our [modeling language](#the-modeling-language).